microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 - Check in logic, Customer defined logic (accuracy rate, if >=90% you can deploy)

 **Deploy and Test LLM App**
-- Deploy the Flow as a model to development environment either as Kubernetes or Azure ML Compute endpoint
+- Deploy the Flow as a model to the development environment either as Kubernetes or Azure ML Compute endpoint
 - Assign RBAC permissions to the newly deployed endpoint to Key Vault and Azure ML workspace
 - Test the model/promptflow realtime endpoint.

 ### Online Endpoint